Irene Ng (politician)

-Irene Ng Phek Hoong (伍碧虹 (Wǔ Bìhóng); born 24 December 1963) is a Malaysian-born Singaporean former politician who represented Tampines Group Representation Constituency from 2001 to 2015.
-She is also a Writer-in-Residence at the Institute of Southeast Asian Studies (ISEAS).
+Irene Ng Phek Hoong (born 24 December 1963) is a Malaysian-born Singaporean former politician who represented Tampines Group Representation Constituency (GRC) from 2001 to 2015.
+Before politics, she was a journalist for The Straits Times.
+During and after her time in office, Ng wrote a two-volume biography of S. Rajaratnam, Singapore's first Foreign Minister.
+Ng is also a Writer-in-Residence at the Institute of Southeast Asian Studies (ISEAS).

-Education
+Education and early career

 From 1969–1979, Ng studied at Primary Convent Primary and Convent Secondary in Bukit Mertajam, Penang.
-She attended Nanyang Junior College, Singapore for two years and then did her Bachelor of Arts & Social Science at the National University of Singapore, obtaining her degree in 1986.
+She attended Nanyang Junior College, Singapore for two years and then did her Bachelor of Arts & Social Science at the National University of Singapore, obtaining her degree in 1986 studying sociology, English language and philosophy.
 She obtained her M.Sc in International Relations at the London School of Economics & Political Science in 1998.

-Career

 In 1986, Ng was the editor of Kyoto Publication and later joined the Straits Times Press as a journalist.
 Ng was active as a journalist in Singapore by the late 1980s, with published reporting in The New Paper as early as 1988.

-Political career

 Before joining politics in 2001, Ng was the Senior Political Correspondent of The Straits Times.
 Irene has won several journalism and writing awards.
 After joining politics, she worked as director of programmes and senior research fellow at the Singapore Institute of International Affairs, and later, as a director at National Trades Union Congress.

+Political career

 In the 2001 and 2006 general elections, Ng's party, the People's Action Party, were up against the Singapore Democratic Alliance over Tampines GRC.
 On both occasions, her team won with 73.34% and 68.51% of the votes respectively.
 At the 2011 general election, she was re-elected with 57.22% of the votes against the National Solidarity Party.

-Ng is currently writing the second volume of the biography on S. Rajaratnam, Singapore's first Foreign Minister.
-The first volume, The Singapore Lion: A Biography of S. Rajaratnam, was published in early 2010.
-It recently won the Excellence Award for the ‘Best Book/Best Writer’ on Asian socio-economic or media scene’ at the prestigious Asian Publishing Awards 2010.
-On 11 August 2011, she produced another book, The Short Stories and Radio Plays of S. Rajaratnam, which she edited with an introduction.
-It was launched by President SR Nathan.
-The collection is now used as text in the National Arts Council’s Literary Arts Programme's Literart Arts Programme for schools.
-A telemovie titled +65 based on the book was aired on MediaCorp Channel 5 in March 2013.

-Irene is in the Government Parliamentary Committees (GPC) of Foreign Affairs and Defence, Education, as well as of Information and the Arts.
+Irene was in the Government Parliamentary Committees (GPC) of Foreign Affairs and Defence, Education, as well as of Information and the Arts.

-She graduated from the National University of Singapore with a Bachelor of Arts and Social Science, studying sociology, English language and philosophy.
-She has a Master of Science in international relations from the London School of Economics and Political Science.
 In 2006, Irene was awarded an honorary professorial fellowship at the Edinburgh University.
 She served as a faculty member of the Salzburg Global Seminar 2012.
 Later that year, she was a visiting senior fellow at East–West Center, Hawaii.

+Writing

+Ng has written a two volume biography of S. Rajaratnam, Singapore's first Foreign Minister.
+The first volume, The Singapore Lion: A Biography of S. Rajaratnam, was published in early 2010.
+It won the Excellence Award for the ‘Best Book/Best Writer’ on Asian socio-economic or media scene’ at the Asian Publishing Awards 2010.
+The second volume, The Lion's Roar was published in 2024.
+In November 2025, it won the Dr Alan H.J.
+Chan Spirit Of Singapore Book Prize awarded by the Singapore University of Social Sciences.

+On 11 August 2011, Ng produced another book, The Short Stories and Radio Plays of S. Rajaratnam, which she edited with an introduction.
+It was launched by President SR Nathan.